-The first Spanish land expedition 210 years later was that of Gaspar de Portolá recorded in the diaries of Crespi, Costansó, and Fages.
+A Spanish map, by Nicolao Roccoxio, dated 1589, ten years after Drake and almost 70 years after Cortez' conquest of the Aztecs.
+This map and that two pages hence were both photographed at the San Francisco Maritime Museum.
+The first Spanish land expedition 190 years later was that of Gaspar de Portolá recorded in the diaries of Crespi, Costansó, and Fages.
 They report that the Chumash were still numerous and prosperous, involved more in wars than with mere survival.
 The Indians received the Spanish gratefully (possibly as allies) and gave them massive amounts of fish, yet not once did they make a similar offering of red meat.
 Game never goes unmarked in explorers' diaries, as it was a critical source of food for their journeys.
 Yet this dearth of red meat repeats in every one of the early Spanish accounts all the way up the coast.
 The lack eventually became so serious they were forced to slaughter mules on the return trip, despite that they were surrounded by herds of elk, deer, and antelope.
 They were apparently unable to hunt them because the animals were sufficiently wary of people as to stay out of range.
 A Spanish "escopeta" musket shoves a .69 caliber ball out a smooth "bell mouthed" bore, thus exiting with the trajectory of a knuckle ball.
-It has a lot of knock-down power, but is so inaccurate that it was not so useful for hunting at more than 50 yards.
+It has a lot of knock-down power, but is so inaccurate that it was not much use for hunting at more than 50 yards.